elatella/deep-prepyto-paper/manuscript.md

 `\_publication to cite?*`{.green}

 The binary cross-entropy lossfunction converts the output from the decoder path into a mask, where each voxel is assigned as either vesicle or not-vesicle.

+training: weights -> Adam optimizer for the training of the network [@doi:10.48550/arXiv.1412.6980].

+"The back-propagation is done to update the weights and reduce the loss function with the help of an optimizer - the most common optimizer algorithm is gradient descent.
+Multiple epochs are run until the loss converges to the global minima."

+Come after the convolutional layers to achieve a 3D probability mask a Softmax layer applies to bring channel size to one.

 ##### Mask prediction